About the Artist

 BIO

-Raised outside of a small town in rural Alaska, Milo Berezin moved to Pittsburgh in 2004 to study sculpture and printmaking at Carnegie Mellon University, followed by a Masters of Teaching at Chatham University.
+Raised in the woods of rural Alaska, Milo Berezin moved to Pittsburgh in 2004 to study sculpture and printmaking at Carnegie Mellon University, followed by a Masters of Teaching at Chatham University.
 The son of a production potter, he rediscovered the joy of clay while working as an arts administrator and teaching artist at a community ceramics nonprofit.
-Today, he blends his love of both 2D and 3D design on playfully illustrated ceramic forms inspired by nature.
-Still adapting to the hustle and bustle of "the big city" after almost 20 years, Milo enjoys using wildlife to explore what it means to be human.
+Today, he blends his interest in both 2D and 3D design on playfully illustrated ceramic forms inspired by wildlife.

 ARTIST STATEMENT

-I've always been equally interested in both image and object, and I’ve found joy in ceramics by blending the two — approaching the ceramic form as a canvas that can be drawn upon, brushed, incised, printed, layered, and stamped.
-I love that images on pottery are only fully experienced when they are explored closely and deeply.
-Each pot reveals its surfaces in new ways as the piece is held and used — inside and out, top and bottom, front and back — more intimately than a painting on the wall.
+I've always been interested in both image and object, and I find joy in ceramics by blending the two — approaching the ceramic form as a canvas that can be drawn upon, brushed, incised, layered, and stamped.
+I love that images on pottery are fully experienced when they are explored closely and deeply, and I like to make pots that reveal their surfaces in new ways as each piece is held and used — inside and out, top and bottom — more intimately than a painting on the wall.